MKme/OpenCast/README.md

 Import your scan

-Slice top and bottom as needed for fingers/toes etc
+Slice top and bottom as needed for fingers/toes etc (Important to select NO FILL when cut)

 Offset whole model 5mm